proplot-dev/proplot/docs/showcase.rst

-Now, instead of having to remember all of these verbose, one-liner matplotlib commands like ``ax.set_title`` and ``ax.xaxis.tick_params``, or even having to invoke verbose class names like the `~matplotlib.ticker.Locator` class, `~proplot.axes.BaseAxes.format` lets you change everything all at once.
+Now, instead of having to remember all of these verbose, one-liner matplotlib commands like ``ax.set_title`` and ``ax.xaxis.tick_params``, or even having to directly use verbose classes like the matplotlib `~matplotlib.ticker` classes, `~proplot.axes.BaseAxes.format` lets you change everything all at once.
 This basically eliminates the need for boilerplate plotting code!

 Also note the axes returned by `~proplot.subplots.subplots` function are in a special `~proplot.subplots.axes_list` list.
 This lets you